Oughtmama

-Oughtmama (Ucht Máma) is a civil parish in County Clare.
+Oughtmama (Ucht Máma) is a civil parish in County Clare, Ireland.
 It lies in the Burren, a region in the northwest of the county.
 It contains many antiquities, including three early-medieval Christian churches, ruined castles, prehistoric cairns and ring forts and two Martello Towers built in the early 19th century.

 Geography

 Location

 The parish is in the extreme north of the Barony of Burren, and the county of Clare.
 The parish is 3.75 by 2.5 mi and covers 9843 acre.
 The parish holds Lough Murree, a lake of 34 acre.
 It has two headlands that extend into Galway Bay, Aughinish Point and Finavarra Point.

 Description

 The land is mostly low-lying, rising to Abbey Hill in the east at 795 ft above sea level, although large parts of Abbey Hill are actually located in neighbouring Abbey parish which completely surrounds the Oughtmama parish townland of Behagh.
 Oughtmama parish also includes part of Turlough Hill and Slieve Carran, the latter rising to over 1,000 feet above sea level.

 The parish is not continuous, but consists of several exclaves such as Behagh.
 It borders on County Galway in several places.

 It contains the villages of Aughinish and Finavarra.
 The population in 1841 was 2,075 in 325 houses.

 In the townland of Newquay stands Mount Vernon Lodge, formerly held in fee by the Skerett family, then owned by the parents of Hugh Lane and later the summer home of Lady Augusta Gregory.